2019 Moonlight Harvest Festival Sponsors, thank you!!

-Attention staff of Junction Elementary School District: the JEF Spring 2018 Grant Period will be open beginning February 1!
+Attention staff of Junction Elementary School District: the JEF Fall 2019 Grant Period will be open beginning September 5 through November 1!

 We will offer $5,000 in grants during this period.
 Requests will be reviewed on a first-come, first-served basis until the grant period ends or funds run out, whichever is sooner.